Last Updated on

 A healthy diet can help with your furry baby’s longevity.
 The Sheepadoodle’s diet should consist of high-quality kibble that meets your doodle’s age, size, and activity levels.

-These hybrids can be prone to digestive issues and have a tendency to become obese.
-Split your Sheepapoo pup’s feedings into 4 meals a day to give him a chance to digest his food and avoid over-stretching his tummy.
+These hybrids can be prone to digestive issues and tend to become obese.
+Split your Sheepapoo pup’s feedings into four meals a day to give him a chance to digest his food and avoid over-stretching his tummy.

 The perfect workout buddy that is for keeps

 With their herding and hunting genes, it’s no wonder that Sheepadoodles are active.
 They love to swim, too!
 They would definitely enjoy trips to the lake, river, or beach.
-If you have a pool, your Sheepapoo would make the most of it.
-For walks, one good rule is: a 5-minute walk per month of their age.
+If you have a pool, your Sheepapoo will make the most of it.
+For walks, one good rule is a 5-minute walk per month of their age.

 How much do Sheepadoodles cost?

 As they’re becoming popular designer dogs, Sheepadoodles are a coveted breed, which makes them a reasonably expensive choice for a pet.
 Prices vary depending on the genetic quality of the parents.
-Don’t worry; pedigrees won’t come into play as this breed isn’t officially recognized by AKC.
-You just have to decide on what size and traits you want.
+Don’t worry; pedigrees won’t come into play as AKC doesn’t officially recognize this breed.
+You have to decide on what size and traits you want.

 Generally, a Sheepadoodle can cost between $900 to $2,500.
 If you’re looking for specific traits, you might have to pay more.
 You can easily find Sheepadoodle breeders online.
 Here are some breeders you can check out: